ypark9/yopa.page/content/blog/2026-08-09-mcp-goes-stateless.en.md

 - **Assuming stateless means you delete all your state.** It does not.
 It means you move state out of the transport and into explicit handles that the model passes around.
 If your server genuinely had per-session state, you still need it, just in a place any instance can read.
 - **Forgetting the header/body agreement rule.** If your gateway rewrites `Mcp-Method` or `Mcp-Name` but the body says something else, a conformant server rejects the request.
 Route on the headers, do not mutate them.
 - **Matching on `-32002`.** If any client code branches on the old missing-resource error code, it breaks silently against a 2026-07-28 server.
 Grep for it.
-- **Treating the RC as final.** The release candidate is locked as of May 21, 2026, with the final spec on July 28, 2026.
-It contains breaking changes, so this is validation-window territory, not "ship to prod today."
+- **Treating every implementation as final.** The 2026-07-28 document is now the final specification, but clients and gateways may still negotiate older versions.
+Verify the versions and stateful-session settings in your deployment before removing affinity or deleting session storage.

 ## What to actually do

-If you own a remote MCP server, start planning the session removal now: find where you rely on `Mcp-Session-Id`, decide which state becomes an explicit handle, and switch server-to-client prompts to the Multi Round-Trip shape.
-If you deploy on AgentCore, the win is mostly free once you are stateless, drop the session affinity at the gateway and let the Runtime scale flat.
+If you own a remote MCP server, start planning the protocol-session removal now: find where you rely on `Mcp-Session-Id`, decide which state becomes an explicit handle, and switch server-to-client prompts to the Multi Round-Trip shape.
+If you deploy on AgentCore, first verify whether your clients and targets use the optional stateful session path; only then remove gateway affinity and let stateless requests scale flat.
 And if you are the person answering the host/client/server question for the tenth time, keep the one-liner handy: host owns clients, one client per server, server provides the tools.